gravitl/netmaker/README.md

 # Try Netmaker SaaS

-If you're looking for a managed service, you can get started with just few clicks, visit [netmaker.io](https://account.netmaker.io) to create your netmaker server.
+If you're looking for a managed service, you can get started with just a few clicks, visit [netmaker.io](https://account.netmaker.io) to create your netmaker server.

 # Self-Hosted Open Source Quick Start

-These are the instructions for deploying a Netmaker server on your own cloud VM as quickly as possible.
+These are the instructions for deploying a Netmaker server on your cloud VM as quickly as possible.
 For more detailed instructions, visit the [Install Docs](https://docs.netmaker.io/docs/server-installation/quick-install#quick-install-script).

-1. Get a cloud VM with Ubuntu 22.04 and a public IP.
+1. Get a cloud VM with Ubuntu 24.04 and a public IP.
-2. Open ports 443, 80, 3479, 8089 and 51821-51830/udp on the VM firewall and in cloud security settings.
+2. Allow inbound traffic on port 443 TCP and UDP to the VM firewall in cloud security settings, and for simplicity, allow outbound on All TCP and All UDP.
 3. (recommended) Prepare DNS - Set a wildcard subdomain in your DNS settings for Netmaker, e.g. *.netmaker.example.com, which points to your VM's public IP.
 4. Run the script to setup open source version of Netmaker: